ellipsis-drive/arcgisjs-package/README.md

 #### EllipsisRasterLayer methods and fields

 1. Call `getArcgisjsLayer()` to get the arcgisjs layer that is generated
-2. Set `EllipsisRasterLayer.WMSLayer` to the imported WMSLayer class from the arcgisjs api before using this utility
+2. Set `EllipsisRasterLayer.WebTileLayer` to the imported WebTileLayer class from the arcgisjs api before using this utility

 #### EllipsisRasterLayer options